christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 ## Windows Process Detection

-Windows process activity was visible through Wazuh and associated with process-detection telemetry including:
+Windows process activity was visible through Wazuh and associated with:

 ```text
 Rule 67027